arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ## Conclusion

-In this tutorial, we showed how to partition the memory of an Opta™ and a Portenta Machine Control, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.
+In this tutorial, we showed how to partition the memory of an Opta™ and a Portenta Machine Control, enabling its full range of functionalities to be programmed using the Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.

 We walked through initializing and erasing the QSPI Flash memory, partitioning and formatting the memory, and writing the Wi-Fi firmware and certificate data onto the device's memory.